jssql1234/docs-sqlacc/docs/usage/production/report.md

 ---

 :::note
-This is a paid module.
+This is an additional module.
 :::

 ## Print Job Order Listing